gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 \indent A small side note about sample sizes is warranted here.
 In contingency tables, especially those based on survey data, it is common to have large overall sample sizes ($N$).
-With large sample sizes, it becomes easy to reject the null the hypothesis, even when the "distance" from the null is relatively minor and possibly unimportant.
-By this we mean that it might be possible to reject the null hypothesis even if the observed proportions are a small practical distance from the situation described in the null.
-After obtaining a small p-value, we need to consider whether we have obtained ***practical significance*** (or maybe better described as ***practical importance***) to accompany our discussion of rejecting the null hypothesis.
+With large sample sizes, it becomes easy to find strong evidence against the null hypothesis, even when the "distance" from the null is relatively minor and possibly unimportant.
+By this we mean that the observed proportions are a small practical distance from the situation described in the null.
+After obtaining a small p-value, we need to consider whether we have obtained ***practical significance*** (or maybe better described as ***practical importance***) to accompany our discussion of strong evidence against the null hypothesis.
 Whether a result is large enough to be of practical importance can only be judged by knowing something about the situation we are studying and by providing a good summary of our results to allow experts to assess the size and importance of the result.
-"Statistical significance" (what our tests address) is just a first step in any situation although many researchers are so happy to see small p-values that this is their last step.
+Unfortunately, many researchers are so happy to see small p-values that this is their last step.
+We encountered a similar situation in the car overtake distance data set where a large sample size provided a data set that had a small p-value and possibly minor differences in the means driving it.

 \indent If we revisit our observed results, re-plotted in Figure \@ref(fig:Figure5-11) since Figure \@ref(fig:Figure5-2) is many pages